JordiMa/TaskbarDimmer/README.md

 # TaskbarDimmer

-TaskbarDimmer is a script designed to reduce the brightness of the Windows taskbar to protect OLED screens.
+TaskbarDimmer is a script designed to reduce the brightness of the taskbar to protect OLED screens.
 The script creates a semi-transparent black overlay above the taskbar, reducing brightness and preventing screen burn-in.

 ## Installation